surj-bains/fluxcd-shared-services/README.md

-See https://github.com/polarpoint-io/fluxcd-quick-start-shared-services-base for the quickstart base kubernetes workloads for monitoring, cluster autoscaling, fluentd. and pulled into the base
+See https://github.com/polarpoint-io/fluxcd-quick-start-shared-services-base for the quickstart base kubernetes workloads for monitoring, cluster autoscaling, fluentd and application load balancer before being pulled into /base repository

 ## Components

 - flux workloads and resources provided by FluxCD
 - base default and base resources

-- releases for FluxCD HelmReleases
+## releases for FluxCD HelmReleases

-- workloads for Kubernetes workloads
+## workloads for Kubernetes workloads